DMachala-0/Thinkpad-T60-Coreboot-ROM-files/coreboot_files/readme.md

-Folders contains rom files for diffrent displays and vgabios + other unsure roms
+Folders contains ROM files for diffrent displays and VGABIOS + other unsure ROMs